Reasons you may not be able to

 If the blood sample is contaminated by bacteria or fungus on the

-If the blood test misses the time when bacteria are spilling
+If the blood test misses the time when bacteria actually are in

 sure bacteria are not missed.

 If the blood test is not done